 St John's Dukinfield: see below

 Archaeological day at St Johns Church, Dukinfield 29th February Four of us attended this Archaeological Conference.
 I enjoyed the first session where the Church unveiled their transcriptions of their Gravestone project to record and digitise their gravestone inscriptions.
 This is virtually complete and should be finalised later this year copies to Lambeth Palace, Chester Record Office and to our Society to go into our library at Mobberley.
+92% of these are recorded on Find a grave.

 Holy Trinity, Godley partial survey at Chester Record office plus nine Memorials on Find a Grave